Decor Ideas

 Broken items

-A broken lamp, frame, drawer, or decor object repeats irritation and neglect every time it comes into view.
+A broken lamp, frame, drawer, clock, or decor object repeats irritation and neglect every time it comes into view.

 2